Titans: Learning to Memorize at Test Time

 BENCHMARK

-Average accuracy across PIQA, HellaSwag, WinoGrande, ARC-e, ARC-c, SIQA, and BoolQ.
+Average accuracy across PIQA, HellaSwag, WinoGrande, ARC-e, ARC-c, SIQA, and BoolQ at 400M parameters.

 KEY INSIGHT